-The other thing we liked about this tablea is the story of the affable, old man who is growing it.
-His name is Juanito Cayabyab.
-Twenty five years ago, Mang Juanito lost his job after Marcopper Mines in Marinduque closed down from worst environmental disaster in Philippine history—a fractured drainage tunnel flooding villages and poisoning the Boac River forever with 1.6 million cubic meters of toxic mine tailing.
-He returned to San Jacinto and eaked a living from driving a tricycle.
-One day, while ferrying a passenger to a distant barangay, he chanced upon a fruiting cocoa tree by the side of the road.
-Seeking out the owner, he was able to buy five pods, paying the fantastic sum of five pesos each.
-Fast forward to the present day, Mang Juanito has parlayed those pods into tree.
-Two hundred fully mature and fruiting trees to be exact, and each one is providing an income that is able to support him in his old age.
+The story of the affable man who is growing it—his name is Juanito Cayabyab— is a colorful one.
+Twenty five years ago, Lolo Juanito lost his job at the Marcopper Mines in Marinduque after it was shuttered for causing the worst environmental disaster in Philippine history.
+1.6 million cubic meters of toxic mine tailings leaked into nearby villages and poisoned the Boac River forever.
+Manong Juanito returned home to eek a living by driving a borrowed tricycle.
+One day, at a remote barangay, he saw a fruiting cocoa tree by the roadside.
+He managed to convince the owner to sell him five pod for the grand sum of 5 pesos each.
+Fast forward to the present day, Mang Juanito has parlayed those pods into trees.
+Two hundred fully mature and fruiting trees to be exact, they now provide him an income for his old age.
 What a success story, one that is literally about finding the “seeds of opportunity”.
 How inspired I am to write this.

 SNAP BUY SAN JACINTO TABLEA.
-We are looking for 50 Rural Rising Members to buy 8 Chocolate Tableas for P550.
-Thus help Lolo Juanito Cayabyab of San Jacinto, Pangasinan.
+We are looking for 50 Rural Rising Members to enjoy SEVEN (7) ROLLS of Tablea Chocolate for P550.
+This is to help Lolo Juanito Cayabyab of San Jacinto, Pangasinan.

 Out of stock